IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 ``SplitData`` describes the two recipients of the funds, and the total amount of the funds denoted in Ada.

 We are using the ``PubKeyHash`` type to identify the recipients.
-When making the payment we can use the hashes to create two public key outputs.
+When making the payment you can use the hashes to create two public key outputs.

 Instances for data types
 ^^^^^^^^^^^^^^^^^^^^^^^^